 Class definition is a set of member definitions that is described between the class and the endclass.
 It decide class status and behaviour.

-When the execution of the program is started, Rice makes the prototype of the class from a source file.
-And, the prototype is linked with class name and is saved.
+When a program is started, Rice makes a prototype of the class from a source file.
+The prototype and the class-name is saved.

-Rice returns the copy of a prototype to the generation demand of the class instance from a program.
+Rice returns a prototype copy to the class creation request.

 Access control of class